-Perkes A., H. L. Anderson, M. Schmidt, M. West, A. King and D. White (2022) Collective cohesion in male singing predicts group-level reproductive output in a songbird.
-(In preparation for Current Biology)
+Perkes A., H. L. Anderson, M. Schmidt, M. West, A. King and D. White (2022) Collective cohesion in male singing predicts group-level reproductive output in a songbird. (under revision @ Current Biology)

-Perkes A., Pfrommer B., Daniilidis K., White D. and M. Schmidt (2021) Variation in female songbird state determines signal strength needed to evoke copulation.
-BioRxiv preprint (under revision at eLife)
+Perkes A., Pfrommer B., Daniilidis K., White D. and M. Schmidt (2022) Variation in female songbird state determines signal strength needed to evoke copulation.
+BioRxiv preprint (under revision @ eLife)

 Anderson H, Perkes A, Gottfried J, Davies H, White D and M. F. Schmidt (2021) Female signal jamming in a socially monogamous brood parasite.
 Animal Behaviour.
 2021 February; 172:155-169.